Indian independence movement: Rise of Indian nationalism

-In 1907, Congress was split into two factions: The radicals, led by Tilak, advocated civil agitation and direct revolution to overthrow the British Empire and the abandonment of all things British.
+In 1907, Congress was split into two factions: The radicals, led by Tilak, advocated civil agitation and direct revolution to overthrow the British Empire and the abandonment of all British goods.
+This movement gained traction and huge following of the masses in the western and eastern parts of India.
 The moderates, led by leaders like Dadabhai Naoroji and Gopal Krishna Gokhale, on the other hand, wanted reform within the framework of British rule.
 Tilak was backed by rising public leaders like Bipin Chandra Pal and Lala Lajpat Rai, who held the same point of view.
 Under them, India's three great states – Maharashtra, Bengal and Punjab shaped the demand of the people and India's nationalism.
-Gokhale criticised Tilak for encouraging acts of violence and disorder.
-But the Congress of 1906 did not have public membership, and thus Tilak and his supporters were forced to leave the party.

-But with Tilak's arrest, all hopes for an Indian offensive were stalled.
+Gokhale criticised Tilak for encouraging acts of violence and armed resistance.
+But the Congress of 1906 did not have public membership, and thus Tilak and his supporters were forced to leave the party.But with Tilak's arrest, all hopes for an Indian offensive were stalled.
 The Indian National Congress lost credibility with the people.
 A Muslim deputation met with the Viceroy, Minto (1905–10), seeking concessions from the impending constitutional reforms, including special considerations in government service and electorates.
 The British recognised some of the Muslim League's petitions by increasing the number of elective offices reserved for Muslims in the Indian Councils Act 1909.
 The Muslim League insisted on its separateness from the Hindu-dominated Congress, as the voice of a "nation within a nation".

 The Ghadar Party was formed overseas in 1913 to fight for the Independence of India with members coming from the United States and Canada, as well as Shanghai, Hong Kong, and Singapore.
 Members of the party aimed for Hindu, Sikh, and Muslim unity against the British.

 In colonial India, the All India Conference of Indian Christians (AICIC), which was founded in 1914, played a role in the Indian independence movement, advocating for swaraj and opposing the partition of India.
 The AICIC also was opposed to separate electorates for Christians, believing that the faithful "should participate as common citizens in the one common, national political system".
 The All India Conference of Indian Christians and the All India Catholic Union formed a working committee with M. Rahnasamy of Andhra University serving as president and B.L.
 Rallia Ram of Lahore serving as general secretary.
 In its meeting on 16 and 17 April 1947, the joint committee prepared a 13-point memorandum that was sent to the Constituent Assembly of India, which asked for religious freedom for both organisations and individuals; this came to be reflected in the Constitution of India.